 The flight began in 2019 with online Venezuelan baking courses, followed by bicycle deliveries and offering a variety of Venezuelan breads at the local farmers market every Saturday in Forsyth Park from 9am to 1pm.

-We are currently renovating a 1915 property in the heart of the Starland District in Savannah, Georgia, with the desire to recreate a nest inspired by the time this home was built.
+We finished renovating a 1915 property in the heart of the Starland District in Savannah, Georgia on March 2022 with the desire to recreate a nest inspired by the time this home was built.
 It is now when Troupial takes flight towards the dream of being a setting where coffee is always the star.